3obby/ai/README.md

-## GroupChatBotBuilder.AI
+## GroupChatBotBuilder

-GroupChatBotBuilder.AI is a specialized GPT wrapper focused on creating AI companions that emulate real or fictional personas.
+GroupChatBotBuilder is a specialized GPT wrapper focused on creating AI companions that emulate real or fictional personas.
 It lets users engage with one or more companion AIs in individual or group chats.

 ### Features